FINANCIAL SERVICES

 4. Roll over the funds into an IRA.

-If you decide to roll over the money, you have two options: a direct rollover or an indirect rollover.
+If you decide to roll over the money, you have two options: a direct or indirect rollover.
 It’s always better to opt for the direct rollover.
 We’ll go through the advantages and disadvantages of each option.

-• Index Annuities
+Index Annuities

-• Indexed annuities provide higher yields than fixed annuities in good financial markets, with some protection against market declines for annuitants.
+- Indexed annuities provide higher yields than fixed annuities in good financial markets, with some protection against market declines for annuitants.

-• Indexed annuity contracts often have a yield or rate cap that can limit the amount credited to the accumulation account.
+- Indexed annuity contracts often have a yield or rate cap that can limit the amount credited to the accumulation account.
 For instance, a 7% rate cap restricts the credited yield to 7%, regardless of how much the stock index has gained.
 Rate caps typically range from a high of 15% to as low as 4% and are also subject to change.

-• Term Insurance
+Term Insurance

-• Term life insurance is a specific type of life insurance policy that offers coverage for a predetermined period, known as the “term” of the policy.
+- Term life insurance is a specific type of life insurance policy that offers coverage for a predetermined period, known as the “term” of the policy.
 In the event of the insured person’s death during the term specified in the policy while it is active or “in force,” the policy pays out a death benefit.

-• Insurance premiums can vary based on a few factors such as the policyholder’s age, the amount of payout, and the insurance company’s policies.
+- Insurance premiums can vary based on a few factors, such as the policyholder’s age, the amount of payout, and the insurance company’s policies.
 Moreover, different policy features, such as living benefits and convertibility, can also affect the premium rates.
 Additionally, the policyholder’s health status, smoking habits, and other factors may also impact the premiums charged by the insurance company.

-• Retirement Planning
+Retirement Planning

-• Evaluate Financial Situation
+Evaluate Financial Situation

 Debt